clementonsong/TabCorpTest/README.md

 # Tabcorp - TransactionProcessing TEST Project

 ## Overview
 The `Tabcorp - TransactionProcessing TEST` is a microservices-based application built using Java Spring Boot, Kafka, JWT and MySQL.
-It demonstrates a transaction processing system with authentication and role-based access control.
+It demonstrates a transaction processing system with authentication (limited APIs for interview purpost) and role-based access control.

 EVERY record created here works via API and EVENT MESSAGE BROKER approach (FOLLOWED AN EVENT DRIVEN APPROACH):